petrachuen/4511Project/README.md

 We can see here that using random agent to run give the similar winning rate to training through Q-learning when in mediumClassic Layout.
 Also, even when looking only among the experiment that run using Q-learning, we still can not see any corrolation between winning rate and training amount.

+## Further possible studies

+This project only look at the winning rate of one single layout.
+This could be extend into seeing the rate of other layout as well.